incepter/react-async-states/packages/docs/docs/api/use-async-state.md

       showNotification();
     }
   },
-  promise(argv) {
+  producer(argv) {
     timeout(argv.payload.delay)
     .then(function callSuccess() {
       if (!argv.aborted) {
         // notice that we are taking onSuccess from payload, not from component's closure
         // that's the way to go, this creates a separation of concerns
-        // and your promise may be extracted outisde this file, and will be easier to test
+        // and your producer may be extracted outisde this file, and will be easier to test
         // but in general, please avoid code like this, and make it like an effect reacting to a value
         // (the state data for example)
         argv.payload.onSuccess();